MikeRalphson/popcorn/README.markdown

 In the basics, generators are functions that take one argument value and return a result value with an optional state.
-Core function `gen()` creates the most basic generator that substituts any input with the parameter value passed to `gen()`.
+Core function `gen()` creates the most basic generator that substitutes any input with the parameter value passed to `gen()`.
 <pre><code>
 	var g = gen('test'); // Create a generator g with value 'test'.